DonFlymoor/voxTalkz/README.md

 	import voxtalks
 	voxtalkz.say(<path/to/test.script>, <output_file_name>, debug=True)
 	```
 Assuming all went well, you should see a file named test.mp3.
-Play it with your favorate mp3 playing programming.
+Play it with your favorate mp3 playing program.
 (Other filetypes will be made avilable upon request)

+### Using wavnet voices

+instead of `python3 -m voxtalkz test.script test --debug`, use `python3 -m voxtalkz test.script test --debug --cloud <my_api_key>`

+replace <my_api_key> with a Google Cloud TextToSpeach API key, (google it to find out how to get one)

+This will give you MUCH better sounding voices than the default default ones, but keep in mind, there are differant voices for wavenet.
+Look at the help section for more info.

 ### Use a sound Effect